TERMS & LIMITATIONS

-Any survey “afloat” or “In the mud” denies access to the underwater surfaces of the hull and the surveyor shall not be held liable for any subsequent defects found in these areas.
+Any survey “afloat” or “In the mud” restricts access to the underwater and above water surfaces of the hull and the surveyor shall not be held liable for any subsequent defects found in these areas.

 Any engine and generator installations are inspected visually, and (where possible if presented in commission,) the engine is run to assess its general running characteristics, vibration levels etc. No dismantling of the engine or associated equipment is carried out within the scope of a condition survey so no detailed comment upon the condition of internal parts is possible without separate full strip down and mechanical survey.

 Electrical, plumbing, heating and other services are inspected where visible but not operated unless presented in commission.
 Electrical wiring is inspected visually (only) in all cases.

 Any portable gas installation is inspected visually only and pressure tests are not undertaken within the scope of the survey.
 All gas systems should be regularly tested as part of a normal preventative maintenance routine.

 Tanks are inspected where visible but not internally, and are not pressure tested.

 Windows, hatches and external doors are not tested for water tightness.
 Hull fastenings and skin fittings are not withdrawn for inspection.

 No Liability may be taken by the Surveyor for an inadequate Survey Report resulting from poor survey

 It is the Clients responsibility to ensure the Dry Dock / Boatyard Facilities are adequate to ensure a full